The following is a cross-post from Tradeology, the official blog of the International Trade Administration

 By Vickie Gunderson, Smart Grid Analyst

-The average number of Internet-connected devices per household is expected to increase five-fold by 2022, leading to potentially over 50 billion connected devices by 2025.
-As more devices are connected to the Internet– in our homes, offices, and manufacturing facilities – it is becoming increasing more critical that people have access to reliable, secure, affordable, and clean electricity to power them.
-And U.S. firms that provide the products and services to meet these grid modernization needs are seeing increased global interest.
+The average number of internet-connected devices per household is expected to increase five-fold by 2022, leading to potentially over 50 billion connected devices by 2025.
+As more devices are connected to the internet – in our homes, offices, and manufacturing facilities – it is becoming increasingly more critical that people have access to reliable, secure, affordable, and clean electricity to power them.
+And U.S. firms that provide the products and services to meet these grid modernization needs are seeing an increased global interest.

 Across the suite of sub-sectors, U.S. exporters remain global leaders.
 Deployment of these advanced technologies across the United States to modernize our grid is serving as a global test bed for these disruptive technologies.
 Nowhere is this more apparent than for energy storage systems.

 Today, the United States is one of the global leaders in the deployment of energy storage with more than 200 battery projects totally over 400 MW added to the system and remains the world leader for testing innovative policy, regulatory, and business models.
 However, projects are being deployed across the globe with global deployment of energy storage expected to increase seven-fold over the next five years.
 This presents a key export opportunity for U.S. manufacturers and service providers.

 Over the last eight years, the costs of grid-scale battery energy storage have decreased tenfold.
 These types of cost reductions are driving the deployment of a wide range of energy storage systems in the United States and around the globe and enabling electric utilities to store electrons (electricity) to provide power when it is needed and help steady the 24/7 need to balance the generation and the demand for electricity.